 It is a versatile vegetable in asian dishes and stir-fries

-Still, my favorite way to eat it is with fried eggs, butter, and grated parmigiano.
+My favorite way, however, will always be with fried eggs, butter, and grated parmigiano.

 In our home the traditional Easter lunch has always come and gone without too much fuss, but lucky for us this year, my father-in-law’s caregiver added a special touch to Sunday’s meal.
 Rosie hails from Romania and it was inevitable that she would include some of her country’s traditions, like these deep red (such a symbolic color, no?) hard-boiled eggs.
 The egg wraps aren’t anything like I’ve used back in the states but in any case, coloring eggs isn’t an italian custom so it was a delight to admire these all sitting prettily on a plate.